 Six months of planning and paperwork, then a 10-month build yielded a huge extension double the home’s footprint and incorporated a brand new contemporary kitchen in the new open plan living space, along with a dining room and lounge room.
 The results are breathtaking.
 “It’s very me and has bits of everything I love,” says Liz.
 “I like to have a comfy space that’s also a bit of fun.”

-"It's energising and interesting but we kept the interiors neutral, so it's also very relaxing."Liz
+“It’s energising and interesting but we kept the interiors neutral, so it’s also very relaxing.”Liz, Homeowner and interior stylist

 Bar stools: ‘Easy’ bar stools in Black, Cafe Culture + Insitu

 Benchtops, cabinetry & splashback: Polyurethane cabinetry in White with 5 percent gloss; Polytec timber veneer in Cocoa Spruce; Glass splashback; Caesarstone benchtop in Organic White, all Infracraft

 Gas cooktop: Barazza flush-mounted cooktop from Winning Appliances

 “We had a vision of buying a Federation house and renovating it in a way that kept the feel of an older home, but with modern day conveniences.”Liz